CSYE6225-Network-Struct-Cloud-Computing/webapp/README.md

 ```

-Open the code in vs code
+Open the code in visual studio code
 run npm i to install all the dependencies

 If you are using Windows Open the Command Prompt and type